nexy7574/nio-bot/CONTRIBUTING.md

 # Making NioBot better

-Pull requests and issues are always welcome for niobot!
+Issues and pull requests are the lifeblood of nio-bot.
+Opening issues is one of the most helpful things you can do, and pull requests are even better.
+This document will guide you through the process of contributing to nio-bot.
+From hereon, the term "contributing" will refer to both opening issues and pull requests, picking which is applicable.

 Here's a few things to keep in mind when contributing:

 ## Scope